ChallengeForge/TheWeeklyChallenge/README.md

 - ## Run the Development Server

-# Contributing
+# Contribution

 We welcome contributions to The Weekly Challenge!
 If you have an idea for a new feature, want to fix a bug, or improve the website, please feel free to create a pull request.
-Refer to the [CONTRIBUTING GUIDE](contributing.md) for more details
+Refer to the [CONTRIBUTION GUIDE](contribution.md) for more details

 # License